Chau999/chau999.github.io/tabs/research.md

 <div>
     <h1> Research Interests</h1>
     <p align=justify>
     Machine learning (ML) has seen rapid advancements in recent years, significantly enhancing its generative and predictive capabilities.
 These models clearly demonstrate <b>computational intelligence</b>—the ability to solve complex computational and mathematical problems by leveraging data-driven learning, pattern recognition, and optimization techniques.
     However, the lack of transparency and the overconfidence in these predictions have raised serious concerns about their reliability and safety in real-world applications.
 Moreover, the challenge of designing models that align with human and societal values remains unresolved.
     </p>
     <p align=justify>
     These issues can be attributed to the <b>lack of epistemic intelligence</b> in current ML systems.
 Epistemic intelligence refers to the ability to appreciate the limits of one’s knowledge, be honest about what is known, and navigate uncertainty and ambiguity regarding what is unknown.
 Effective communication and integration of knowledge is also a key component of epistemic intelligence.
     </p>
     <p align=justify>
-    My research focuses on advancing the theory and practice of epistemic machine learning by focusing on three key directions: <span style ="color: orangered">Uncertainty-aware ML</span>, <span style ="color: blue">Explanable ML</span>, and <span style="color: green"> Preference Modelling</span>.
+    My research focuses on advancing the theory and practice of epistemic machine learning by focusing on three key directions: <span style ="color: orangered">Uncertainty-aware ML</span>, <span style ="color: blue">Explainable ML</span>, and <span style="color: green">
+Preference Modelling</span>.
     </p>
     <div>
     <img src="../assets/img/research_questions_3.png" alt="Research Questions" style="width:100%;max-width:800px">